 One question I get over and over is, “How Does Deferred Maintenance Impact Sale Price?” for homes in the Bay Area.
 This is an issue that often comes up along the way regardless of if you are buying or selling a home.
 In this article, though, I’ll be looking at it primarily from the perspective of the seller.
+And what I have to say about this may surprise you – so please keep reading all the way through til the end.

 One of the primary issues that plague both buyers and sellers is deferred maintenance.
 Deferred maintenance in real estate refers to the practice of delaying or waiting on doing maintenance tasks around your home.
 If you took an objective look around your home, you’d probably see a few examples of deferred maintenance, like a rotting trim around the garage door, worn-out carpet, flaking paint, a double-paned window that is fogged due to a failed seal, or something else that you’ve continued to put off.
 We all have those items that just never got checked off the to-do list.

-How to Sell a Home with Deferred Maintenance
+How to Sell a Home with Deferred Maintenance As-Is

 If you were to get an estimate on the cost to overhaul a property, you may find that it’s going to cost around $50 per square foot to do a laundry-list of work including some rot repair, painting, maybe some flooring, window replacement, etc. Since you have a 2,000 square foot home, that means that you are looking at around $100,000 in deferred maintenance costs.
 Now, it’s easy to assume that you’ll just knock off $100,000, sell your home, and someone will offer you $1,500,000 before doing the repairs themselves with the $100,000 that they saved.
-But that’s simply not how it works.

 Additionally, there is the fear that the home may need more than $100,000 worth of deferred maintenance work.
-While you may have gotten an estimate on the things that you believe need to be done to the home, what if once the buyer begins working on the house, they discover that actually there’s a lot of rot behind the stucco because that wall was leaking, and there’s also a bunch of mold in the walls that will require remediation?
+While you may have provided an estimate on the things that you believe need to be done to the home, what if once the buyer begins working on the house, they discover that actually there’s a lot of rot behind the stucco because that wall was leaking, and there’s also a bunch of mold in the walls that will require remediation?

 The buyer just doesn’t know.
 They can’t know.
 So they are going to need to factor in a buffer on the repair cost, knowing that it could well be higher than what you or they expect.